Skip to main content

 Follow these steps:

-2. List the available loggers of a service by issuing the GET request for the given service URL:
+2. List the available loggers of a service by issuing the GET request for the given service URL.
+Use the direct service URL when accessing a specific API ML component, or the Gateway-routed URL when accessing through the API Gateway:

 GET scheme://hostname:port/application/loggers